wenqianchua/MDEF/docs/term02/07-prototypingfordesign.md

 Today, class started with a lot of hands on work.
 We saw some examples using LED and arduino in different projects.
 Then, we proceeded to do some warm up activities.

+It is very interesting and fun!
+We enjoyed looking the LED breathe, it is like they are talking to each other.
+Personally, I prefer doing hands on work during class versus listening to the concept because I feel supported.

 #### Pictures and Exercises

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQ7lgerI-J4PUIXmue-5nad98Jpp8say8theKTflMXYmSsbXQ8q6HmvvUdrnmxHLgnmexSMXWFgL9OG/embed?start=true&loop=true&delayms=5000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>